aragon/osx/packages/contracts/docs/developer-portal/04-framework-lifecycle/01-systems.md

 Addition of an event is a compatible change, whereas all other changes are incompatible and force the subgraph to adapt.

-## SDK, 3rd-Party Projects (Contract & Subgraph Consumers)
+## Aragon SDK, 3rd-Party Projects (Contract & Subgraph Consumers)

-The SDK (as well as 3rd-party projects) queries the subgraph and interacts with the deployed contract’s ABI.
+The SDK as well as 3rd-party projects query the subgraph and interact with the deployed contract’s ABI.

 OSx contract changes being relevant are: